Bachelor of Science in Nursing (BSN)

 • The most recent accreditation decision made by the ACEN Board of Commissioners for the associate and baccalaureate nursing programs is Continuing Accreditation.
 View the public information disclosed by the ACEN regarding this program on the ACEN website.

-• The BSN program recently had four consecutive graduating cohorts that scored a 100% pass rate on the NCLEX-RN national licensure exam.
+• The BSN program recently had seven graduating cohorts that scored a 100% pass rate on the NCLEX-RN national licensure exam.

 Program Outcomes